PierreSenellart/provsql/doc/source/user/semirings.rst

     SELECT name,
            provenance_evaluate(provenance(), 'capability_mapping',
                                B'11'::bit(2),
-                               'cap_plus', 'cap_times', 'cap_minus')
+                               'cap_plus', 'cap_times', 'cap_minus', 'cap_delta')
     FROM mytable;

+For a real access-control deployment one would typically take ``δ`` to be the identity instead, to avoid promoting a partial capability such as ``B'01'`` to full ``B'11'`` when it flows through a δ-gate.

-This is a genuine commutative m-semiring on the four-element Boolean lattice :math:`B^2`; the lattice is partial (the two middle elements are incomparable), so it is not subsumed by :sqlfunc:`sr_minmax` or :sqlfunc:`sr_maxmin`.
+This is a commutative m-semiring on the four-element Boolean lattice :math:`B^2`; the lattice is partial (the two middle elements are incomparable), so it is not subsumed by :sqlfunc:`sr_minmax` or :sqlfunc:`sr_maxmin`.
 Additional examples can be found in the test